 Discover what the Center has available to read, watch, and listen to.
 The Resources section is a compilation of newsletters, books, articles, fact sheets, webinars, and collections of resources released by the Center.

 Who are they for?

-Psychiatric Rehabilitation Journal has published peer-reviewed articles for over 35-years.
+Psychiatric Rehabilitation Journal has published peer-reviewed articles since 1976.

 eCast Email Newsletter

 Written to inform mental health and rehabilitation networks about resources in the field and updates about the Center.

 Newsletters highlight programs developed and conducted at the Center including trends and resources related to the field.

 Textbooks for academic study, personal accounts, and other publications.

 Articles, abstracts, and book chapters authored by Center staff.